 Smart displays need to be close at hand, close enough to touch and clearly view the screen, but you also want them nearby.
 They do better on a kitchen counter, on an office desk, on a central counter, and so on.
-The screens have also gotten larger, culminating in the current Echo Show 15, which is large enough to be placed on the wall like a portrait.
+The screens have also gotten larger, culminating in the current, which is large enough to be placed on the wall like a portrait.
 You can mount some smart speakers on the wall too, but the effect isn’t quite the same.

 But manufacturers know this isn’t quite enough.
 Today’s smart displays also come with buttons and shutters so you can manually disable mics and cameras so they can’t be used even if the software tries turning them on.

-Smart displays, meanwhile, can start around $100 (the Nest Hub 2nd-gen) and can cost much more, up to $250 for something like the Echo Show 15.
-You won’t be finding any under $100 unless it’s the small Lenovo Smart Clock or similar, limited models.
+Smart displays, meanwhile, can start around $100 (the Nest Hub) and can cost much more, up to $250 for something like the Echo Show 15.
+You won’t be finding any under $100 unless it’s incredibly small, like the Echo Show 5.

 Winner: Smart speakers

 Smart displays are easily the best choice in certain situations, such as a kitchen companion, a desktop device to stream shows while you are working, or an interactive hub for kids and grownups to play with.
 They also have additional value if you like video chats or want to stream live footage from your security cameras.